kubernetes-native-java/kubernetes-java-sample-controller/README.md

 Prerequisite:  you need a Kubernetes cluster, so `kubectl get all` has to be working.

 You also need a snapshot build of the [Kubernetes Java Client](https://github.com/kubernetes-client/java).
-They don't publish snapshots so you have to build it locally:
+They don't publish snapshots so we use [Jitpack](https://jitpack.io).
+Or you could build it locally (you'd have to change the dependency version in this project's `pom.xml`):

 ```
 git clone https://github.com/kubernetes-client/java /tmp/kubernetes/client